-Burn in a loudspeaker cable.
-A very debated subject and the overall feeling is that yes there is a burn-in or break-in period for all types of cables.
-I would also like to say at this point in time that there is also a burn-in or break-in period for anything having electrical components!
+Burn in loudspeaker cable.
+And certainly, a very debated subject.
+The overall feeling is that yes there is a burn-in or break-in period for all types of cables.
+And I would also like to say at this point there is also a burn-in or break-in period for anything having electrical components!

-Let me first explain that not all people hear the same way.
-Some people suffer from hearing deficiencies and have hearing loss at certain frequencies.
-Working in high noise areas or as a result of an injury causes this.
-There are also things like the wax build-up and fluid build-up in the ears.
-And it might just be the case that a person does not hear the difference between a new cable and a cable that has been “burned” in.
+Let me first explain not all people hearing is the same.
+And some people suffer from hearing deficiencies and have hearing loss at specific frequencies.
+Also, working in high noise areas or as a result of an injury causes these problems.
+And there are also things like wax build-up and fluid build-up in ears.
+Also, a person does not hear the difference between a new cable and a cable that has been “burned” or broken in.

-I can only tell you what I know from my last fifteen years of experience with Audio cables from the very expensive 10,000 USD cables down to the modest 50 USD cables and yes they all need to be “Burned” in to give you the sound they were intended to give.
+I can only tell you what I know from my last Twenty years of experience with Audio cables from the costly 10,000 USD cables down to the modest 50 USD cables.
+And yes they all need to be “Burned” in to give the sound intended.

 This very easy to do because as all you have to do is plug the cable into the mains power outlet and leave it there.
-Switch on your CD player T/T and your amplifier and let it play for 24 hours.
+And switch on your CD player T/T and your amplifier and let it play for 24 hours.

-This is the initial period to actually hear a difference and then you will hear another change after about a week of constant use and then again after about a month of constant use.
-It is always interesting to go back to the untreated power cord and plug it in just to compare with the burned in a power cord.
-By doing this, you will really be surprised how the sound has changed over the past few days and weeks.
+The initial period to hear a difference and then you will listen to another change after about a week of constant use and then is about 24 hours.
+And after about a month of continuous use you will hear another change.
+Also it is interesting to go back to the untreated power cord and plug it in to compare with the burned in a power cord.
+By doing this, you will be surprised how the sound has changed over the past few days and weeks.

-Again this is very easy to do because all you have to do is connect the interconnects from your source (CD player/Turntable/DVD player/DAC/media player) and plug the other end into your Amplifier.
+Again this is very easy to do because all you have to do is connect the interconnects from your source (CD player/Turntable/DVD player/DAC/media player).
+And plug the other end into your Amplifier.
 Follow the same procedure as for the power cord.
-One thing to remember is that once you have connected your cables they must stay in the same direction.
+And one thing to remember is that once you have connected your cables, they must stay in the same direction.

-It is best to mark the direction with tape if they are not marked by the manufacturer.
+It is best to mark the direction with tape.
+Suppose are not marked by the manufacturer.
 It is also a good idea to remove the cables for a clean every three months.
 As, this helps, remove static build-up from the connections.

 Again very easy as you simply do the same thing as for the other cables.
-You just connect your amplifier out terminals to the loudspeaker in terminals and follow the same procedure as above.
+And you just connect your amplifier out terminals to the loudspeaker in terminals and follow the same procedure as above.

-It is also very important to mark which way the cables go (direction of flow) because they must be replaced in the same direction.
+It is also essential to mark which way the cables go (direction of flow) because they must place in the same order.
 Again it is advisable to remove the cables for an anti-static spray and terminal clean every two to three months to remove microscopic build up which has occurred on the terminals.

-It is very important for you to understand the reality of cable Burn in because it can make or break a system sound if not done correctly.
-Also, if cables are not looked after, they will not allow your system to sound the way that it should!
+You need to understand the reality of cable Burn in because it can make or break a system sound if not done correctly.
+Also, if cables, not looked after, they will not allow your system to sound the way that it should!